When’s your next Art show?

 Are you interested in depicting the grotesque?
 What is grotesque to you?
 What does using the grotesque in your work do?

-I love to question the idea of beauty.
-I believe that anything can be beautiful.
-Also, the best art was considered grotesque when it first arrived on the art scene, like Michel-Angelo, Monet or Leonardo Da Vinci’s artwork.
+Yes.
+I belive grotesque art is 15 times more effective in getting a message accross.
+I got that number from a marketing stats measure of virality and negative feedback.
+Also the best art was considered grotesque when it first arrived on the art scene, like Michel-Angelo, Monet or Leonardo Da Vinci’s artwork.
 There are a whole lot of artists whom painted grotesque things many of which are household names now.

 What kind of reaction do you want viewers to have towards your work?
 What do you hope they will experience, see, feel, walk away with?

-I want people to love my artwork, I want them to leave inspired.
-Whenever I see a really good art exhibit, I leave motivated and inspired.
+I want people to love my artwork and I want them to leave inspired.
+Whenever I see a really good art exhibit I leave motivated.
 I want people to feel that when they see my artwork.

 Is your work social?
 How?
 Is your work political?
 In what way?

-My work is not always political, but it can be.
-The best example would be my painting, “The Prophets”.
+My work is not always political but it can be.
+The best example would be my painting titled, “The Prophets”.
 The painting was a reproduction of Caravaggio’s “The Entombment”.
-This work was deemed by the Huffington post as “The Most Offensive Painting Ever?”.
+This work was deemed “The Most Offensive Painting Ever?” by the Huffington post.
+I painted it a long time ago and I’ve improved tremendously in technical skill since then.
+However I wonder if I’ve improved ideologically since then; we humans tend to be a bit more rebellious in our youth.

 If you could speak to the world, what would you say?
 Why?